iefunogbon/NPower-Canada-Program/README.md

 My name is Idowu Susan Efunogbon.
 I'm currently enrolled for NPower Canada Junior Data Analyst Program in Toronto, Canada

+This repository contains the projects and activities that I will be workingon during my NPower Canada Training to obtain the IBM Data Analyst Certificate.

 # NPower Canada 14- week Junior Data Analyst(JDA) Program